Applications are now closed for 25/26. Projects for the October 2026 intake will be advertised from September 2025.

 Candidates will be interviewed by a centralised DTP theme-based interview panel with representatives from all HEIs.
 Interviews will be 30 mins in length and will include discussion of a piece of data research that the student was involved with.
 Your supervisor report, interview feedback, academic transcripts, references and the application form will all contribute to the panel’s considerations for allocating studentships.

-Students for whom their first-choice project has already been taken will be offered their second-choice project, if they have selected one.
+Students for whom their first-choice project has already been taken by a higher ranked candidate will be offered their second-choice project, if they have selected one.

 Who will students be registered with?